Irritable Bowel Syndrome

 There are several triggers of IBS:

 Food: Many people see an increase in IBS symptoms when they eat or drink certain foods.
 This includes carbonated drinks, milk and other dairy products, cabbage, beans, citrus fruits, and wheat.
+Food allergies, however, do not normally cause IBS.

 Stress: Stress does not cause IBS symptoms, but it can aggravate symptoms.
 Most people with IBS see an increase in symptoms when they have more stress.
+Managing stress can help alleviate the symptoms.
+People who experienced stressful events in childhood typically experience more IBS later in life.

 Hormones: IBS affects women more often than men, which may indicate hormones play a role.
 Some women find that symptoms of IBS increase around the time of their menstrual cycle.